ulrikdamm/Ulrikdamm.github.io/_posts/2024-02-13-The-big-Photon-guide.md

 A few things to note here:

-* canPurchaseItem is run both on the client and the server.
+* `canPurchaseItem` is run both on the client and the server.
 * Even though the item would probably not be visible in the ui, or be disabled, if it’s unavailable, a check is still made to see if it is, since a modded client might enable the button, or send RPC to try to buy any item.
-* The client to server RPC has an RpcInfo parameter, this is how you get which client sent the request (.Source).
+* The client to server RPC has an `RpcInfo` parameter, this is how you get which client sent the request (`.Source`).
-* The server to client RPC has an [RpcTarget] parameter, this is how to target an RPC to go to one specific player (you only want the error to show up for the player that tried to perform the purchase, not all players).
+* The server to client RPC has an `[RpcTarget]` parameter, this is how to target an RPC to go to one specific player (you only want the error to show up for the player that tried to perform the purchase, not all players).
-* Fusion is limited in what types can be sent as parameters to an RPC: plain enums are fine (they’re just ints), ScriptableObjects are not (you’ll have to serialize/deserialize them, for example to an int identifier).
+* Fusion is limited in what types can be sent as parameters to an RPC: plain enums are fine (they’re just ints), `ScriptableObject`s are not (you’ll have to serialize/deserialize them, for example to an int identifier).
 * The error enum has an “unknown” case, used for when something unexpected goes wrong (like the item deserialization failing).
 There’s not really any good error to show for this case, but just choosing a random one or using “none” is problematic.

 One final detail is that here the error is just a plain enum, which simplifies the example, but that’s missing to things that might be critical:

 * No way to attach parameters to each case.
 If you want an error like “requires character level 10”, you need to attach the level value to the case somehow.
 * No way to do custom error messages.
-You can of course create a itemPurchaseErrorToString method, but it would be nice if this could be in the error type itself.
+You can of course create a `itemPurchaseErrorToString` method, but it would be nice if this could be in the error type itself.

 We can solve that by creating an error struct instead.
-Structs can be sent as RPC parameters, as long as they implement the INetworkStruct interface, and only contains RPC-compatible types.
+Structs can be sent as RPC parameters, as long as they implement the `INetworkStruct` interface, and only contains RPC-compatible types.

 ```c#
 struct ItemPurchaseError : INetworkStruct {